Cookieless Affiliate Tracking: What Actually Works in 2026

 Frequently Asked Questions (FAQ)

-- Is cookieless affiliate tracking accurate in 2026?
+- Is cookieless affiliate tracking still necessary now that Google kept third-party cookies in Chrome?